 "The Circulator should go to more stops.
-It only reaches Main Street and you have to walk a lot." -Spanish-speaking Community
+It only reaches Main Street and you have to walk a lot."

 -Spanish-speaking Community Meeting

 "Carbondale has a lack of sidewalks, poorly designed sidewalks, and a lack of proper crosswalks." -CAFCI

 What future uses would you like to see in Downtown North?